Transverse Magnetic ENZ Resonators: Robustness and Optimal Shape Design: Analysis without dispersion

 \section{Analysis without dispersion}

 In this section we study the eigenvalue problem \eqref{simplified-pde}.
 Our main result is the existence of an eigenfunction $u_\de$ with eigenvalue $\lambda_\de$, both depending complex-analytically on $\de$ in a neighborhood of $0$, provided that $\lambda_0 = \lim_{\de \rightarrow 0} \lambda_\de$ satisfies a certain consistency condition.
-Our proof shows in addition that $u_\de$ is a \emph{simple} eigenvalue, in other words that the eigenspace of $\lambda_\de$ is one-dimensional.
+Our proof shows in addition that $\lambda_\de$ is a \emph{simple} eigenvalue, in other words its eigenspace is one-dimensional.

 We start, in Section \ref{subsec:preliminaries-etc}, with some preliminaries and a full statement of the result.
 Then we show, in Sections \ref{subsec:leading-order-terms} -- \ref{subsec:higher-order-terms}, how the Taylor expansions of $u_\de$ and $\lambda_\de$ can be determined term-by-term if one assumes analyticity.
 Finally, in Section \ref{subsec:analyticity} we use the implicit function theorem to prove the existence of $u_\de$ and $\lambda_\de$ depending analytically on $\de$.